Samseppiol/rspec3_pragprog/part_3/chapter_7/README.md

 > The it method has helpful aliases as well.
 Most of the time you are describing the subject of a sentence, in this instance, it makes sense to use.

 > However when providing several data examples rather than several sentences, it doesnt make much sense, instead 'example' can be used.

+#### Specify instead of It
+> Sometimes neither it or example reads well.
+RSpec provides the specify alias.

+# Sharing Common Logic
+> Three organisation tools are let definitions, hooks and helper methods.

+## Hooks
+> For situations where a let block won't cut it.
+> Three kinds of hooks in RSpec, named after what they run.
+> Before
+> After
+> Around

+> Before and after hooks are related.
+### Before and after
+> After hooks are guaranteed to run after your examples, even if the example fails or the before hook raises an exception.
+Intended to clean up after your setup and logic specs.

+> Around hooks sandwich spec code inside your hook, so part of the hook runs before the example and part runs after.

+### Config Hooks
+> Before, after and around hooks go inside example groups.
+If you only need hooks to run for one set of examples then this is fine.
+But if hooks are needed to run for multiple groups, copying and pasting code is tiring and dry.

+> In this situation you can define hooks for your entire suite once as a configure block, typically put in spec/spec_helper.rb

+> However they run for every example in your test suite.
+Trade offs are:
+> Global hooks reduce duplication but can lead to surprising 'action at a distance' effect in your specs.
+> Hooks inside example groups are easier to follow, but it's easy to leave out an important hook by mistake when creating a new file.